 - 20. If You Are Happy You Know It

 - What makes a song easy on the guitar for kids?

 1. Twinkle, Twinkle, Little Star

 This classic nursery rhyme has a melody that is easy to memorize due to its short-range and repetitive rhythm.

-The tutorial does not require the strumming of chords, relying on playing notes instead, making this a great lullaby for beginners to learn.
+The tutorial does not require the strumming of chords, relying instead on playing notes, making this a great lullaby for beginners to learn.

 2. Old MacDonald Had a Farm

-The song is played using 3 chords, consisting of G major, C major, and D major.
-These chords are really to switch between, and the strumming pattern stays the same throughout the song.
+The song is played using three chords, consisting of G major, C major, and D major.
+These chords are really easy to switch between, and the strumming pattern stays the same throughout the song.

 3. Mary Had a Little Lamb